doramarcec/gene-regulatory-network-modelling/README.md

 # Application of ordinary differential equations to model a gene regulatory network

-Disclaimer: Please access this README file on the [deployed page for this repository](https://doramarcec.github.io/gene-regulatory-network-modelling/) as otherwise, GitHub won't allow you to see the rendered equations :(
+>⚠️ **Disclaimer:** Please access this README file on the [deployed page for this repository](https://doramarcec.github.io/gene-regulatory-network-modelling/) as otherwise, GitHub won't allow you to see the rendered equations.

 Mathematical modelling is frequently used in systems biology to develop and simulate models of gene regulatory networks and signalling pathways.
 Such models are often built on systems of differential equations, including ordinary differential equations, and simulate the rate of change in gene expression, mRNA and protein synthesis and decay over time.
 For the model predictions to be considered accurate, the model has to account for the complex dynamics of gene regulatory networks and include quantitative parameters, which is why Hill kinetics and Michaelis-Menten equation are often implemented to define activation, repression, and strength of the regulatory mechanisms.